NVIDIA (NASDAQ:NVDA) PT Raised to $1,200.00

-NVIDIA (NASDAQ:NVDA – Get Free Report) had its price target raised by stock analysts at TD Cowen from $1,100.00 to $1,200.00 in a research report issued to clients and investors on Thursday, Marketbeat.com reports.
-The firm presently has a “buy” rating on the computer hardware maker’s stock.
-TD Cowen’s target price points to a potential upside of 12.71% from the stock’s previous close.
+NVIDIA (NASDAQ:NVDA – Get Free Report) had its target price boosted by investment analysts at The Goldman Sachs Group from $1,100.00 to $1,200.00 in a research note issued on Thursday, Marketbeat reports.
+The brokerage presently has a “buy” rating on the computer hardware maker’s stock.
+The Goldman Sachs Group’s price target would indicate a potential upside of 12.71% from the company’s current price.

-Several other brokerages have also issued reports on NVDA.
-Rosenblatt Securities reiterated a “buy” rating and set a $1,400.00 target price on shares of NVIDIA in a research report on Monday, May 20th.
-Benchmark reissued a “buy” rating and set a $1,000.00 price target on shares of NVIDIA in a research note on Wednesday, March 20th.
-JPMorgan Chase & Co. upped their price objective on shares of NVIDIA from $650.00 to $850.00 and gave the company an “overweight” rating in a research note on Thursday, February 22nd.
-Cantor Fitzgerald reissued an “overweight” rating and issued a $900.00 price target on shares of NVIDIA in a research note on Monday, March 4th.
-Finally, Barclays raised their price objective on NVIDIA from $850.00 to $1,100.00 and gave the company an “overweight” rating in a research note on Monday, May 20th.
-Five analysts have rated the stock with a hold rating, thirty-eight have assigned a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $1,123.49.
+Other analysts have also recently issued reports about the company.
+Mizuho increased their price target on NVIDIA from $1,000.00 to $1,180.00 and gave the stock a “buy” rating in a research report on Thursday.
+KeyCorp increased their price target on NVIDIA from $1,200.00 to $1,300.00 and gave the stock an “overweight” rating in a research report on Thursday.
+HSBC increased their price target on NVIDIA from $1,050.00 to $1,350.00 and gave the stock a “buy” rating in a research report on Friday, May 10th.
+Argus increased their price target on NVIDIA from $850.00 to $950.00 and gave the stock a “buy” rating in a research report on Wednesday, March 20th.
+Finally, Rosenblatt Securities reiterated a “buy” rating and set a $1,400.00 price target on shares of NVIDIA in a research report on Monday, May 20th.
+Five investment analysts have rated the stock with a hold rating, thirty-eight have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, NVIDIA has a consensus rating of “Moderate Buy” and an average price target of $1,123.49.

 NVIDIA Trading Up 2.6 %

-Shares of NVIDIA are scheduled to split on the morning of Monday, June 10th.
+NVIDIA shares are going to split on the morning of Monday, June 10th.
 The 10-1 split was announced on Monday, June 10th.
-The newly issued shares will be issued to shareholders after the market closes on Monday, June 10th.
+The newly issued shares will be distributed to shareholders after the market closes on Monday, June 10th.

-NVIDIA (NASDAQ:NVDA – Get Free Report) last issued its quarterly earnings data on Wednesday, May 22nd.
-The computer hardware maker reported $6.12 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $5.14 by $0.98.
-The firm had revenue of $26.04 billion during the quarter, compared to analysts’ expectations of $24.59 billion.
-NVIDIA had a net margin of 53.40% and a return on equity of 122.24%.
-The business’s revenue was up 262.1% on a year-over-year basis.
-During the same period last year, the company earned $0.88 earnings per share.
-Equities analysts expect that NVIDIA will post 23.18 earnings per share for the current year.
+NVIDIA (NASDAQ:NVDA – Get Free Report) last announced its quarterly earnings data on Wednesday, May 22nd.
+The computer hardware maker reported $6.12 earnings per share (EPS) for the quarter, beating the consensus estimate of $5.14 by $0.98.
+NVIDIA had a return on equity of 110.60% and a net margin of 53.40%.
+The firm had revenue of $26.04 billion for the quarter, compared to analysts’ expectations of $24.59 billion.
+During the same quarter in the prior year, the firm posted $0.88 earnings per share.
+NVIDIA’s revenue for the quarter was up 262.1% compared to the same quarter last year.
+Sell-side analysts forecast that NVIDIA will post 23.18 EPS for the current fiscal year.

-In other NVIDIA news, Director Mark A. Stevens sold 5,000 shares of the company’s stock in a transaction that occurred on Monday, February 26th.
-The stock was sold at an average price of $800.74, for a total value of $4,003,700.00.
-Following the completion of the sale, the director now directly owns 1,119,583 shares in the company, valued at $896,494,891.42.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, Director Mark A. Stevens sold 12,000 shares of the business’s stock in a transaction on Monday, March 4th.
-The shares were sold at an average price of $853.54, for a total value of $10,242,480.00.
-Following the completion of the sale, the director now directly owns 1,107,583 shares in the company, valued at $945,366,393.82.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Mark A. Stevens sold 5,000 shares of the company’s stock in a transaction that occurred on Monday, February 26th.
-The stock was sold at an average price of $800.74, for a total value of $4,003,700.00.
-Following the transaction, the director now owns 1,119,583 shares of the company’s stock, valued at $896,494,891.42.
+In related news, Director John Dabiri sold 128 shares of the stock in a transaction on Monday, March 25th.
+The stock was sold at an average price of $940.00, for a total transaction of $120,320.00.
+Following the completion of the sale, the director now directly owns 2,055 shares in the company, valued at $1,931,700.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+In related news, Director John Dabiri sold 128 shares of the stock in a transaction on Monday, March 25th.
+The stock was sold at an average price of $940.00, for a total transaction of $120,320.00.
+Following the completion of the sale, the director now directly owns 2,055 shares in the company, valued at $1,931,700.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, insider Donald F. Robertson, Jr. sold 450 shares of the firm’s stock in a transaction dated Friday, March 22nd.
+The shares were sold at an average price of $911.62, for a total value of $410,229.00.
+Following the transaction, the insider now owns 49,815 shares in the company, valued at $45,412,350.30.
 The disclosure for this sale can be found here.
-Insiders have sold 51,278 shares of company stock valued at $44,714,198 over the last three months.
-Company insiders own 4.23% of the company’s stock.
+Over the last ninety days, insiders sold 51,278 shares of company stock worth $44,714,198.
+Corporate insiders own 4.23% of the company’s stock.

 Hedge Funds Weigh In On NVIDIA